Guidelines for Traditional Medicinal Materials

 For requirements on the advertisement and sales promotion of traditional medicinal materials, please refer to the Guidance on Advertisements of Traditional Medicinal Materials.

-If the traditional medicinal materials are controlled under the Endangered Species (Import & Export) Act, dealers should contact the Wildlife Regulatory Branch, Agri-Food & Veterinary Authority (AVA) at 52 Jurong Gateway Road, #14-01, Singapore 608550, Tel: (65) 6805 2992 to obtain the Convention on the International Trade in Endangered Species of Wild Fauna and Flora (CITES) import permits, before they are marketed in Singapore.
+If the traditional medicinal materials are controlled under the Endangered Species (Import & Export) Act, dealers should contact the Wildlife Management Group of the NParks at 50 Dairy Farm Road, Singapore 679059, Tel: 1-800-471-7300 (for plants); 1-800-476-1600 (for animals) to obtain the Convention on the International Trade in Endangered Species of Wild Fauna and Flora (CITES) import permits, before they are marketed in Singapore.

 Please be reminded that the onus of responsibility to ensure the safety and quality of the traditional medicinal materials rests on you as the importer/seller.